Jonathan Hales

 Jonathan Hales (born 10 May 1937) is a British playwright and screenwriter.
-He is noted for his work with Lucasfilm, including The Young Indiana Jones Chronicles television series and Star Wars: Episode II – Attack of the Clones.
+He is noted for his work with George Lucas, including The Young Indiana Jones Chronicles television series and Star Wars: Episode II – Attack of the Clones.

 Career

 Hales has worked extensively in the theatre (both as actor and stage director), film and television.
 He began his screenwriting career in 1970, with the British television series Manhunt.
-Hales has written for the American series Dallas, as well as many iterations — series and DVD releases — of The Adventures of Young Indiana Jones.
+Hales has written for the American series Dallas, as well as many iterations — series and DVD releases — of George Lucas's The Adventures of Young Indiana Jones.

 In 1977 he directed the stage play Mecca by E. A. Whitehead at the Open Space Theatre, London.

 Hales wrote the 1980 Agatha Christie film The Mirror Crack'd.
 He is credited with the story for the 2002 prequel to The Mummy, The Scorpion King, and is co-author (with George Lucas) of the screenplay for 2002's Star Wars film Star Wars: Episode II – Attack of the Clones.